Audi Brake Fluid Warning Light

 If you’re like most drivers, you probably don’t think about your brake fluid very often.
 That is, until you see the brake fluid warning light on your Audi dash.
 If this happens, don’t panic!
 Here’s what you need to do:

 First, check the level of your brake fluid.
-If it’s low, top it off and see if the light goes away.
-If the light is still on after topping off the fluid, there may be a leak in your system.
+If it's low, top it off and see if the light goes away.
+If the light is still on after topping off the fluid, your system may leak.
 Check your brakes for any leaks and have them repaired as soon as possible.

 In the meantime, drive cautiously and avoid hard braking if possible.
 If your brake system is leaking, it may not be able to provide adequate stopping power when you need it most.
-So, take it easy out there until you can get your brakes fixed!
+So, take it easy until you can fix your brakes!

 See also: Audi Q8 Dashboard Warning Lights